 The Company's cybersecurity approach strives to adequately protect information, systems, assets, physical locations, and people.
 From a business perspective, this means protecting key information assets and complying with applicable international and national privacy laws, information security policies and contractual obligations.
 The Company's Protecting Intellectual Property (IP) and Assets Policy, adopted in 2019, defines the information security management objectives and principles, including information regarding data privacy, and aims to provide an effective, consistent level of company-wide data privacy and data protection.
-In addition, during the year ended December 31, 2023, the Company added additional security measures with respect to access controls on its file sharing servers, and also had a cybersecurity risk assessment completed.
-The Company also enrolled in cybersecurity insurance during the year ended December 31, 2023, to better safeguard any information in the event the Company were to incur a cyber attack.
+In addition, the Company has added additional security measures with respect to access controls on its file sharing servers and also had a cybersecurity risk assessment completed.
+The Company has also enrolled in cybersecurity insurance, to better safeguard any information in the event the Company were to incur a cyber attack.
 The Company also contracts an Information Technology Specialist ("IT Specialist") to regularly monitor and improve the Company's network security.

-In 2023, the Company did not identify any risks from cybersecurity threats, including as a result of any previous cybersecurity incidents, that have materially affected or are reasonably likely to materially affect us, including the Company's business strategy, results of operations or financial condition.
-Despite the efforts, the Company cannot eliminate all risks from cybersecurity threats, or provide assurance that there have not been any undetected cybersecurity incidents.
+In 2024, the Company did not identify any risks from cybersecurity threats, including as a result of any previous cybersecurity incidents, that have materially affected or are reasonably likely to materially affect us, including the Company's business strategy, results of operations or financial condition.
+Despite the efforts, the Company cannot eliminate all risks from cybersecurity threats or provide assurance that there have not been any undetected cybersecurity incidents.